ANU-HPC/aiwc-for-the-masses/paper/paper.md

 ---
-title: "AIWC for the masses: Supporting Architecture-Independent Workload Characterization on OpenMP, OpenACC, CUDA and OpenCL"
+title: "AIWC for the Masses: Supporting Architecture-Independent Workload Characterization on OpenMP, OpenACC, CUDA and OpenCL"
 abstract: "

 The next-generation of supercomputers will feature a diverse mix of accelerator devices.
 These accelerators span an equally wide range of hardware properties.
-Unfortunately, achieving good performance on these devices has historically used multiple programming languages, but in the present day results in fragmentation of implementation -- where an increasing amount of a programmer's effort is expended to migrate codes between languages in order to examine performance of a new device when it hits the market.
+Unfortunately, achieving good performance on these devices has historically required multiple programming languages with a separate implementation for each device, in the present day this results in the fragmentation of implementation -- where an increasing amount of a programmer's effort is expended to migrate codes between languages in order to use a new device.
 We have previously shown that presenting the characteristics of a code in a architecture-independent fashion is useful to predict exection times.
 From examining these highly accurate predictions we propose that Architecture-Independent Workload Characterization (AIWC) metrics are also useful in determining the suitability of a code and potential accelerators.
 To this end, we extend the usability of AIWC by supporting additional programming languages common to accelerator-based High-Performance Computing (HPC).